dankswoops/SwoopsHud/README.md

 To enable Mods, navigate inside `SwoopsHud/mods/`, you will find .vpk files here.
 Drag the ones you want to use from `C:\Program Files (x86)\Steam\steamapps\common\Team Fortress 2\tf\custom\SwoopsHud\mods` to `C:\Program Files (x86)\Steam\steamapps\common\Team Fortress 2\tf\custom` to enable them.
 You can delete their sound cache anytime.
-YES, YOU JUST GOT A GOLD PAN IN CASUAL.
+YES, you just got a golden pan in casual.
 No, this vpk isn't on game banana. 🍷🗿

 What is the future of TF2?
 It's an old game but things like the base file intergation and speedometers were only recently discovered.